Church Conversion Properties for Sale

 2 baths

 Located on County Road 26, East of Brockville.
 Just past Kelly Side Road and very close to Bethel United Church.
-This beautiful (circa)1860 -3 bedroom stone home offers the perfect blend of the past & present.
-The past is captured by the preservation of historic details, while the present offers
+This beautiful (circa)1860 -3 bedroom stone home, located 3 minutes east of Brockville, offers the perfect blend of the past and the present.
+The past is captured by the preservation

 House for sale: 41 TALBOT Road, Delhi